Scomar82/7-Days-Modlets/README.md

   - LockSlotIconColor: changes the iconcolor of the locked slot icon to red
   - LockSlotBackColor: changes the backgroundcolor of the locked slot to red
   - LockSlotBorderColor: changes the border of the locked slot to red
+  - Shad0wyDr3ams did some edits with different colors.
+In this files the lock and the border are visible.
+    This files can be also downloaded.

 Who likes it or who wants to support me, of course all voluntary and no must! -> [paypal.me](https://www.paypal.me/Enrico1982)